 It is crucial for any person who suspects they have sustained a brain or head injury to seek medical assistance as soon as possible.
 Often, these signs and symptoms may not develop until hours or even days after the initial impact occurs.
 By then, it could be too late to reverse the damage.

-If you or a loved one have suffered a traumatic brain injury in Kentucky, our attorneys are here to help answer your questions.
+If you or a loved one have suffered a traumatic brain injury in Kentucky, a Louisville brain injury attorney is here to help answer your questions.
 Free consultations available at (502) 589-2700.